Frequently Asked Questions

 14

 For the prepared and experienced winter hiker, we recommend renting snow shoes at Masion De Ski or Exit 240 Ski & Bike Rental!
-Hefferman Gulch is a nearby road popular (and easy) for snow-shoeing.
+Hefferman Gulch is a is a nearby dirt road that is not maintained in the winter, so it makes for ideal snow-shoeing or winter hiking.

 15